<< Click to Display Table of Contents >>

 event.value = util.printd("yyyy/mm/dd/ HH:MM:ss", d);

 Please note that form content is evaluated immediately before stamps are placed and flattened immediately after they are placed.
 The software will recognize it as a stamp, as opposed to a form field, despite the fact that it includes form field elements.
-Note that only the text field and barcode form fields are compatible with this process.
+Note that only the text field and barcode form fields are compatible with the process of creating dynamic stamps.

 Follow the steps below to add numbering to stamps: